eitsupi/neo-r-polars/DEVELOPMENT.md

 This package has a unique structure for several reasons, so here are some points that may help with development.

+For more general information on development, please refer to the following documents:

+- [Savvy User Guide](https://yutannihilation.github.io/savvy/guide/): How to create R packages using Savvy.
+- [Tidyverse style guide](https://style.tidyverse.org/): Coding style for the R part.
+- [Tidy design principles](https://design.tidyverse.org/): Principles for designing R packages in the Tidyverse ecosystem.

 ## Translation from Python Polars

 ### Basic Translation